 If you have questions about Social Care contact the Adult Access Team where a team of advisors are available from 8.30am to 5.30pm Monday to Friday.
-We will have a conversation with you to understand your situation and offer you by giving you advice, guidance and/or signposting to appropriate support services.
+We will have a conversation with you to understand your situation and offer you advice, guidance and/or signposting to appropriate support services.

 We will look at what is going well and what support is already available to you that we can build on from family, friends and your local community.